Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/connection-approval.md

     bool createPlayerObject = true;

     // The prefab hash.
 Use null to use the default player prefab
-    // If using this hash, replace "MyPrefabHashGenerator" with the name of a prefab added to the NetworkedPrefabs field of your NetworkingManager object in the scene ulong? prefabHash = SpawnManager.GetPrefabHashFromGenerator("MyPrefabHashGenerator");
+    // If using this hash, replace "MyPrefabHashGenerator" with the name of a prefab added to the NetworkPrefabs field of your NetworkManager object in the scene ulong? prefabHash = SpawnManager.GetPrefabHashFromGenerator("MyPrefabHashGenerator");

     //If approve is true, the connection gets added.
 If it's false.
 The client gets disconnected